AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/routers/mikrotik.md

     - IPv4: `94.140.14.49` and `94.140.14.59`
     - IPv6: `2a10:50c0:0:0:0:0:ded:ff` and `2a10:50c0:0:0:0:0:dad:ff`
 1. Save the settings.
-1. Link your IP (or your Dedicated IP if you have a Team subscription).
+1. Link your IP (or your dedicated IP if you have a Team subscription).

 - [Dedicated IPs](/private-dns/connect-devices/other-options/dedicated-ip.md)
 - [Linked IPs](/private-dns/connect-devices/other-options/linked-ip.md)